DrZedRP/ZedZone/README.md

 # Dr.Zed's ZedZone

-This mod is heavil WIP and not in any release state yet!
+This mod is heavily WIP and not in any release state yet!
+Still if someobe wants to take a look at it feel free to do so.

 ## (Planned) Features Pre-release